Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap

 Several remarks are in order.
 In the THF model, the hybridization strength $\Delta_0$ of the quantum impurity problem is not determined by the $f^\dagger c$ hopping strength $\gamma$, but by the hybridization function $\sim \! \gamma^2N(\omega)$, where $N(\omega)$ is the density of states.
 The AD and LS phases can exist in the $\gamma^2 N(\omega) \ll U$ limit even if $U \!\lesssim\! \gamma$.
 Moreover, in the LS phase, the poles corresponding to $c$ bands will hybridize with the $f$ Hubbard bands.
 If the $f$ Hubbard bands are at high energy, the influence of hybridization will be weak [\cref{fig:Af}(d) or \cref{fig:Af_EM}(a)].
 If the $f$ Hubbard bands are low, however, hybridization can strongly suppress the Fermi velocity, and the quasiparticle poles near the Fermi energy will also acquire significant $f$ weights [\cref{fig:Af_EM}(b)].
-However, as it is an approximation to treat Hubbard bands as poles as in HIA, while physically they are broadened, it should be studied in the future whether the excitations with strong hybridization to Hubbard bands can still remain well-defined quasiparticles.
+However, since the Hubbard bands are physically broadened, it is only an approximation that they are treated as poles as in HIA.
+It thus should be studied in the future whether the excitations with strong hybridization to Hubbard bands can still remain well-defined quasiparticles.

 \paragraph{NRG calculations} We perform NRG calculations \cite{krishna-murthy_renormalization-group_1980-1,Bulla_2008_nrg} using the MuNRG toolbox \cite{lee_adaptive_2016,lee_doublon-holon_2017} based on the QSpace tensor library \cite{10.21468/SciPostPhysCodeb.40,10.21468/SciPostPhysCodeb.40-r4.0}.
 We exploit the charge-$\Uo$, valley-$\Uo$, and spin-$\SUt$ symmetries.
 Unless otherwise specified, we keep $\sim \!
 3000$ multiplets ($\sim \!
 8000$ states).
 The Wilson chain is constructed with a discretization parameter $\Lambda = 3$.
 The $z$-averaging technique \cite{yoshida_renormalization-group_1990,campo_alternative_2005,zitko_energy_2009} with $n_z\!=\!2$ is employed for calculating the correlation functions.
 We fix the Hubbard repulsion $U\!=\!3$, and use a box-shaped hybridization function $\Delta(\omega)\!=\!\Delta_0\theta(D \!-\! |\omega|)$ with $\Delta_0\!=\!0.2$ and $D\!=\!10$.